jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

  ```

 Take a look at your changes in a browser once again!
-Is it interactive?
+Is it interactive? <br>
 Yes?
 Nice.

 ----------

 ### Create your webpage

 Copy the file to your "Pages" webspace to see it working live.

 ***Voila!
 Now you have a live website with a Mapbox map!***

+If you don't follow how every line of code works, that's OK!
+At this point it is important to understand that you added several chunks for code.
+Some for the map, some for the legend, and some for interactivity.
+You could add your own data to a Mapbox Style, add that style to this map, make a few changes to the legend and you can make this interactive map your own!

 <p align="center">
     <img src="https://media.giphy.com/media/Bj2UZgqqzUxwc/giphy.gif">